Aliases for MAP2K6 Gene

 GeneCards Summary for MAP2K6 Gene

 MAP2K6 (Mitogen-Activated Protein Kinase Kinase 6) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein tyrosine kinase activity.
-An important paralog of this gene is MAP2K7.
+Among its related pathways are RANK Signaling in Osteoclasts and Toll-Like receptor Signaling Pathways.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAP2K2.

 UniProtKB/Swiss-Prot for MAP2K6 Gene